Simre1/lambdasound/README.md

   play sampleRate volume ascending
 ```

-You can also take a look at `example/Main.hs` for a bigger example and play it with `cabal run example`.
+You can also take a look at `example/Example1.hs` and `example/Example2.hs` for bigger examples and play them with `cabal run example1` and `cabal run example2`.

 ## Feature Overview